Chiaera/AdvancedRobotProgramming/assignment2/README.md

 # Assignment 2

-This project implements an **interactive multi-process drone simulator** based on a **Blackboard architecture**, where multiple external processes communicate through Unix pipes.
+his project implements an **interactive multi‑process drone simulator** based on a **Blackboard architecture**.
+Multiple autonomous processes communicate asynchronously with a central server using Unix pipes, while a watchdog monitors the system through shared memory and semaphores.

 ---